AlpsMonaco/go-http-middleware/README.md

 # go-http-middleware
-A middleware library for go standard net/http library.Simply add two line of code for middleware intergrated of net/http.
+A middleware library for go standard net/http library.
+Simply add two line of code for middleware intergration of net/http.
+Fully compatible with the net/http library

 # Quick Start
 ```go